SYMPHONY-CONCERTO – Solo Txistu (Basque Flute) and String Orchestra

 Without a break once again Johnstone launches the fast third movement, titled ‘Liberation’.
 This quite aggressive ‘allegro’ is conceived in a way in which the soloist is left alone on the ‘outside’ at the beginning (remember he/she was left ‘abandoned’ at the end of the first movement and continues so with the opening ‘mock’ fugue of the orchestra), but little by little enters the arena, gradually becoming an equal to the orchestra and later largely dominating much of the proceedings in the development section.
 There are moments of high propulsion, a great mix of tension and relaxation, a subtle but energetic cadenza by the soloist and string orchestral principals, and a glorious and triumphant coda to bring the work to an exciting brilliant finish.

 The aim has been to produce a weighty addition to the repertoire of the txistu soloist, both in the difficulty of the writing and the symphonic structure.
-The performance duration is of some twenty-seven minutes…
+The performance duration is of some twenty-five minutes…

 Any known possible links of this music (audio, video, article etc.) –